Kara (South Korean group): 2013: Fantastic Girls and Full Bloom

-On August 16, it was announced that the group will be releasing their fourth South Korean full-length album with a title-track called "Damaged Lady (숙녀가 못 돼)", on September 2.
+On August 16, it was announced that the group will be releasing their fourth South Korean full-length album with a title-track called "Damaged Lady", on September 2.
 Teaser pictures show each member wearing formal androgynous attire.
 The album's first single, "Runaway", was released ahead of the album on August 21.
 The music video for the song contained scenes from the group's upcoming Korean drama titled Secret Love.
 The group will be holding an album showcase at UNIQLO-AX Hall to celebrate its release and will be live streamed on Naver.
 On August 22, a photo album was uploaded on the group's Facebook page titled "Princesses" showing each member in white feminine dresses and unveiling the title of the album to be Full Bloom.
 The following day, another photo album was uploaded titled "Queens" where the members can be seen wearing tiaras and unveiling the English name of the promotional track as "Damaged Lady".
 On October 19, the group received the Best Female Group Award at the Korean Entertainment 10th Anniversary Awards.